HL7/ebm/input/pagecontent/index.md

 Other Resources and <b>Other Profiles</b> used in the EBMonFHIR Implementation Guide include:
 - <b>ResearchStudy Resource</b>
   - <b>StudyRegistryRecord</b> used for a scientific study record in a research study registry, such as ClinicalTrials.gov or the European Union Clinical Trial Information System (EU CTIS)."
-  - <b>M11ResearchStudy</b> used to add extensions for use with an M11 Report.
+  - <b>StudyDesign</b> used to add extensions for additional expressions of study design features with the study protocol.
   - <b>SystematicReview</b> used for a research study that involves investigation of research studies.
 - <b>ActivityDefinition Resource</b> including a Profile of:
   - <b>RecommendationAction</b> used for a recommendation from a clinical practice guideline.